 /** * The main template file * * This is the most generic template file in a WordPress theme * and one of the two required files for a theme (the other being style.css). * It is used to display a page when nothing more specific matches a query. * E.g., it puts together the home page when no home.php file exists. * * @link https://developer.wordpress.org/themes/basics/template-hierarchy/ * * @package WordPress * @subpackage Tally * @since 1.0.0 */ ?>

 In any business setup, processes change overtime and the best way to overcome any unprecedented changes in the most appropriate way is to be well prepared in advance about the future outcomes.
 One such aspect which gets impacted with changes is cost behaviour.

 Cost behaviour is an indicator of how a cost will change in total when there is a change in some activity.
 In cost accounting and managerial accounting, three types of cost behaviour are usually discussed:

-Understanding how costs behave is important for management's planning and controlling of its organization's costs, and for cost-volume-profit analyses (including the calculation of a company's break-even point).
+It is important to understanding how costs behave, especially for management's planning and controlling its organization's costs, and for cost-volume-profit analyses (including the calculation of a company's break-even point).

 Variable Cost = Total variable cost/Units Produced

 Fixed Cost = Total fixed cost/Units Produced